Trickkkkkkk/Smart-contract/README.md

 # Smart-contract
-This repository contain the list of smart contract which which are used in daily life like wallet, escrow for the payment etc.
+This repository contain the list of smart contract which which are used in daily life like wallet, Twitter,lottery etc.